Bachelor of Arts in English

 Literature Concentration

 • You must take corresponding second 4000-level classes in American, British and World Literature.
-In other words, you must take two American, two British and two World Literature classes, one from the junior level as requiblack (above) on all degree plans, but then another in each category at the 4000-level.
+In other words, you must take two American, two British and two World Literature classes, one from the junior level as required (above) on all degree plans, but then another in each category at the 4000-level.

 • You must take three additional 4000-level English electives.